 - Hereditary muscle inflammation

 Feline dysphagia can be due to neuromuscular disorders such as cranial nerve deficits, tongue paralysis, and paralysis/inflammation of the muscles responsible for chewing.
-Rabies and certain brain-related disorders may also contribute to the onset of the condition.
+Rabies and certain brain-related disorders may also contribute to the onset of this condition.

 Your vet may ask you about the onset and type of symptoms.
 They’ll also be interested in learning about any events that may have led to the disorder, such as a recent injury, infection, or disease.

 The physical test is followed by a complete blood profile, a chemical blood profile, and a urinalysis.
 Your vet will order these tests to check if your cat has kidney disease, an infectious disease, or muscle injury.

 X-ray and ultrasound images of your cat’s skull and neck will locate any abnormalities, such as masses in the pharynx.
 Your vet may take tissue samples.

 Treatment often depends on the cause.
-For example, if difficulty swallowing is caused by an abnormality of the mouth, treatment may involve helping your cat eat by placing a ball of food at the back of its throat.
+For example, if an abnormality of the mouth causes difficulty swallowing, treatment may involve helping your cat eat by placing a ball of food at the back of its throat.

 A stomach tube may be needed if your cat cannot maintain a healthy weight.
 If a foreign body is detected during diagnosis, surgery may be needed to remove it.

 Aside from a feeding tube, intravenous feeding may be needed occasionally, depending on the condition’s cause.
 Antibiotics may be needed to fight off or prevent bacterial infection.

 Surgery will be required if your cat has a jaw or palate fracture, dental disease, or upper airway abnormalities.
 Corticosteroids for inflammation of the mouth tissues may be prescribed.